offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 **The Lost Caravan**: The wealthiest trade caravan in recent memory has vanished while attempting a new route through awakening ruins.
 Their cargo included diplomatic gifts that, if lost, could spark a war.
 The confederation offers unprecedented rewards for their recovery.

-**The Singing Route**: A young Trail-Singer claims to have heard new verses in an ancient Song-Map—verses that describe a safe passage to the heart of [[Thymeris the Golden]].
+**The Singing Route**: A young Trail-Singer claims to have heard new verses in an ancient Song-Map—verses that describe a safe passage to the heart of [Thymeris the Golden](Thymeris%20the%20Golden.md).
 The confederation needs brave souls to verify this potentially revolutionary discovery.

-**The Garden Crisis**: The [[Walking Gardens of Yss'andra]] are approaching a massive magical storm.
+**The Garden Crisis**: The [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) are approaching a massive magical storm.
 Someone must either find a way to warn the Gardens' guiding intelligence or discover why they seem intent on walking into danger.

 **The Diplomatic Caravan**: A historic joint expedition between all three political systems requires Wanderer guides.
 The party must navigate not just physical dangers but also prevent the delegation from destroying itself through internal conflicts.

 ### Campaign Themes

-**The Great Circuit**: Follow a Wanderer confederation through a complete year-long trade circuit, experiencing the full diversity of [[Valdris]] while uncovering a conspiracy that threatens all trade routes.
+**The Great Circuit**: Follow a Wanderer confederation through a complete year-long trade circuit, experiencing the full diversity of [Valdris](Valdris.md) while uncovering a conspiracy that threatens all trade routes.

 **The Caravan City**: Make Wheel-Wind or another Caravan City your mobile base of operations, dealing with internal politics while the city navigates through increasingly dangerous territories.

 **The New Paths**: Join the Twilight Confederation in mapping routes through awakening ruins, racing against rivals while avoiding automated defenses and diplomatic incidents.

-**The Song-Map Mystery**: Ancient Song-Maps contain hidden messages that, when properly decoded, reveal the true purpose of the [[Architect Ruins|Architect]] road network—and why the Wanderers were meant to travel it.
+**The Song-Map Mystery**: Ancient Song-Maps contain hidden messages that, when properly decoded, reveal the true purpose of the [Architect](Architect%20Ruins.md) road network—and why the Wanderers were meant to travel it.

 ### Wanderer-Specific Challenges